 One of the greener regions in the country, the varied foliage and fruits growing along with the coffee in the area work their way into the flavor of the beans shipping out of the territory.

 Closer to the coast, this region enjoys an altitude that surfs between 1,200 to 1,650 meters.
-It also counts the Irazu Volcano it’s neighbor.
+It also counts the Irazu Volcano as its neighbor.
 The ash emitted from the volcano works its way into the soil, resulting in the perfect bed for coffee to thrive.

 Standing tall in the north of the country, the altitude in the region aid in creating some truly tempting blends.